MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/pointsofinterest.md

 > [!NOTE]
 > **Bing Maps Spatial Data Service feature retirement – Points of Interest**
 >
-> The Bing Maps **Spatial Data Service – Points of Interest** data source has been retired.
+> The Bing Maps **Spatial Data Service – Points of Interest** data source is now deprecated and will be retired on 6/30/2026.
+To avoid service disruptions, modify your application by 6/30/2026.
 Azure Maps offers this capability and provides security, privacy and compliance enhancements.
 To get Point of Interest data we recommend leveraging the Azure Maps [Get Search POI](/rest/api/maps/search/get-search-poi) API.
 Resources to aid in your migration:
 >
 > - [Why you should choose Azure Maps](https://aka.ms/whyazuremaps)
 > - [Migrating to Azure Maps](https://aka.ms/movetoazuremaps)